Skykingakki/portfolio/README.txt

 If you wish to change the name of the image file then you must also make corresponding change in the HTML file which refer to that image.

-How to use the template
 -----------------------
-Upload the contents to your webserver. index.html must be in the main (root) folder of your webserver.
-Do not change the name of the template folders or files unless you know what you are doing and are changing the names in HTML files too.
-For webhosting, you can go with https://templateflip.com/go/hosting for easy FTP file uploads.